Free Web Hosting for Your Travel Blog

 With some companies existing and operating solely in the online space, the importance of web presence, even for brick-and-mortar companies and business, has never been more apparent.
 With a number of free web hosting options available to complement the commercial solutions, if you are not online, in one way or another, you are simply invisible and if it is your business that is not online, that business is losing out on a very large chunk of the market-share available out there.

-To give a brief definition of what web hosting is in general, it is a service through which disk space is allocated on a server’s hard drive, dedicated to the storage and management of files to be used by a web application, such as a HTML and PHP files that iterate through a list of instructions to display media, pictures or other information in a web browser.
-A website or web application has to be hosted somewhere and web hosting service providers run and maintain the physical infrastructure required to keep those hosted files online, with few interruptions as possible.
+To give a brief definition of what web hosting is in general, it is a service through which disk space is allocated on a server’s hard drive, dedicated to the storage and management of files to be used by a web application, such as an HTML and PHP files that iterate through a list of instructions to display media, pictures or other information in a web browser.
+A website or web application has to be hosted somewhere and web hosting service providers run and maintain the physical infrastructure required to keep those hosted files online, with as few interruptions as possible.
+For help with the development of a web application, there are resources (look here for more) that can make the process easier and cleaner for those who want to have everything in place for when they are being hosted.

 As a travel blogger, you’ll naturally want to publish a wealth of related info on your blog, such as how if fellow travellers want to take advantage of a free bonus no deposit would be required.
 You should be free to do so.